pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

         ...
 ```

 Unpacking all the arguments can become tedious.
-Use instead the `kwargs` argument of the
+Instead, use the `kwargs` argument of
-{func}`@pytask.mark.task <pytask.mark.task>` decorator to pass keyword arguments
+the {func}`@pytask.mark.task <pytask.mark.task>` decorator to pass keyword arguments to
-to the task.
+the task.

 ```python
 for id_, kwargs in ID_TO_KWARGS.items():